Fancy Chocolate Éclairs For Every Occasion

-The word éclair comes from the French for "a flash of lightening," so named because this delicious treat is eaten up in no time at all.
-In fact, our éclairs disappear from the plate more quickly that it takes to prepare them.
-But when all is said and done, the effort is certainly worth it...
+The word éclair comes from the French for "a flash of lightning," so named because this delicious treat is eaten up in no time at all.
+In fact, our éclairs disappear from the plate faster than the amount of time it takes to prepare them.
+But when all is said and done, the effort is certainly worth it!

 For the batter:

 - 7 fl oz water